BootGen/Vue-3-TypeScript-Plugin/README.md

-# Vue TypeScript static files for BootGen
+# Vue 3 TypeScript Plugin for BootGen